 Some couples opt-out of an engagement ring completely and go for simple wedding bands instead.
 With so many styles available in the market, it doesn’t feel like they are leaving out on something and are able to celebrate their love with a remarkable ring nonetheless.

 However, if a traditional look wins your favor, then of course go for separate engagement and wedding rings.
-Opt for specific bridal sets for a more comfortable experience.
+Opt for a specific wedding ring set for a more comfortable experience.

 They are designed to give a timeless look while saving you from pinches and awkward settings.
 You can build a ring stack of three (or even more!) bands with time.